DVM | Clinic Founder

 Dr. Young lives in Kiel, WI with her husband Bob Hansen, her step children Annabelle and Christopher and their beautiful mutt Olivia.
 Away from the office she enjoys trail running and snowshoeing with Olivia and is an avid cyclist and cross country skier.

 Dr. Nick Tomaro grew up in Oak Creek and has lived back in Milwaukee since graduating from veterinary school at the University of Wisconsin in 2001.
 He is happy to be back at the Shorewood Animal Hospital, having split his time practicing here and doing emergency work and management at the Wisconsin Veterinary Referral Center.
 He enjoys all aspects of veterinary medicine, with special interests in emergency medicine and abdominal surgery.

 Dr. Sarah Feirer joined the Shorewood Animal Hospital in 2014.
 She completed her undergraduate studies at UW - Madison in 2006 and graduated from UW Madison Veterinary Medical Teaching Hospital in 2010.
 Following graduation she completed a Small Animal Medicine & Surgery Internship at the University of Illinois.
 She then worked in emergency medicine at the Wisconsin Veterinary Referral Center from 2011 - 2014.
 Dr. Feirer and her husband live on a small hobby farm with their two beautiful daughters, Addison and Isla.
-Their pets include a sweet Pittie mix named Mia and a wild gray & white cat named Emma.
-Dr. Feirer and her husband also have a beautiful little girl named Addison Rose born into their family in August of 2015.
+Their pets include a sweet Pittie mix named Mia and a wild gray & white cat named Emma and a small flock of Disney princess named chickens.

 Dr. Kevin Joyce joined the Shorewood Animal Hospital in November 2018.
 He is a Wisconsin native, growing up near the Baraboo Bluffs, in Sauk Prairie.
 He graduated from veterinary school at the University of Wisconsin in 2011 and has been practicing in Wisconsin since graduation.
 His professional interests include anesthesia, pain management, internal medicine and advanced diagnostics.
 His favorite part of general practice is getting to develop lasting professional relationships and getting to work with pets through their entire life.
 When not at the clinic, Dr. Joyce likes to spend as much time outside as possible hiking, camping and canoeing.